 - Have the Courage to Say “NO”

 - Give to Those Who Ask

 - Practice Daily Acts of Kindness

 - Live Your Children’s’ Childhood

-All in all, this is a very good self-help book.
+All in all, the Monk Who Sold His Ferrari is a very good self-help book.
 At least a few tips and techniques can be used everyday, if all cannot be used immediately.

 I hope my summary helps you decide to read the book entirely.
 It is a truly encouraging force to reach your goals.

 Check out the book on Amazon.
 The Monk Who Sold His Ferrari

 Also check out Robin Sharma’s The Secret Letters Of The Monk Who Sold His Ferrari